The 7 Resume Mistakes We Found in 22 Out of 25 Real PM Resumes

 "Defined SLO targets and alerting thresholds for the events platform, reducing production incidents by 25% and cutting mean-time-to-detection from hours to minutes."

-The test is simple: could someone else in your role have written this exact bullet?
+The test: Could someone else in your role have written this exact bullet?
 If yes, it is a responsibility.
 If no, it is a decision.

 2. Summaries that describe a role instead of selling a person